subdirectory/subshell/.github/README.md

 🌐⇆⇆🦕

-In full duplex communication, both ends can send and receive data to the other end spontaneously.
+In full duplex communication, both ends can send and receive data to the other end at the same time.

 Since both ends speak JSON-RPC, the browser 🌐 can invoke methods available on the Deno 🦕 side, and vice versa.